mozilla-mobile/mozilla-vpn-client/README.md

   MVPN_BIN=dummybuild/src/mozillavpn
   ARTIFACT_DIR=tests/artifact
   ```

-* Run a test from the root of the project: `npm run functionalTest path/to/testFile.js`.
+**To run a test**: from the root of the project: `npm run functionalTest path/to/testFile.js`.
 To run, say, the authentication tests: `npm run functionalTest tests/functional/testAuthenticationInApp.js`.

 ## Developer Options and staging environment